deepcausality-rs/sites/web/content/en/blog/real-time-streaming-analytics.md

 deployment.
 The Fluvio project already supports smart modules that allow you to perform common stream processing tasks such as collecting, transforming, deduplicating, or dispatching messages within the Fluvio cluster.
 However, the second generation of stateful services takes that concept one step further and allows for composable event-driven data pipelines using web assembly modules.
-The initiative is currently in private preview, and I had chance to test it out.
+Access to [stateful services is currently in private preview](https://infinyon.com/), and I had chance to test it out.
 The technology is outstanding, and with those web assembly modules, you can replace a bunch of microservices.
 While the stateful service may take some time to mature, I am confident it will be on a similar quality level to the existing system.
 I recommend Fluvio as a message bus to cut the cloud bill and see how the stateful service